getgrav/grav-plugin-problems/README.md

 `Problems` is a [Grav](http://github.com/getgrav/grav) Plugin and allows to detect issues.

-This plugin is required and you will find it in any package distributed that contains Grav.
+This plugin is inluded in any package distributed that contains Grav.
 If you decide to clone Grav from GitHub, you will most likely want to install this.

 # Installation